Laser Photocoagulation

 After laser photocoagulation

-Post-procedure, your eye might feel sore temporarily.
-Ask your doctor if over-the-counter pain medications are appropriate for you.
+After the procedure, your eye might feel sore temporarily.
+Ask your doctor if over-the-counter pain meidcines are right for you.
 Your doctor might ask you to wear an eyepatch or dark glasses to help reduce light sensitivity for a few days.
 Talk with your doctor about when you’ll be able to resume your regular activities.

 See your eye doctor regularly for follow-up visits to ensure that your eye heals properly and to monitor for any complications.
 If you experience anything out of the ordinary, especially swelling, pain, or worsening vision, call your doctor.